helfrichlab/lab-wiki/docs/source/methods/meg.rst

   * UADC002 = photodiode #2; Amp settings: ADC vol = 5
   * UADC012 – UADC016 = eye-tracking channels
   * Trigger hub in MEG room: response box connected to ports #1 & #2
     |   o	Port #1 = Left button	- Has lowest amplitude (channel UDI0001)
     |   o	Port #2 = Right button	- Has highest amplitude (channel UDI0001)

-12. Other notes
+13. Other notes
 ------

 * If ACQ is turned off: login requires username (meg) and password (meglab).
 Page 1 of logbook.

 * Signal recorded on UDI0001 shows response for both buttons of the response box.
 Note that the amplitude is larger for one button vs. the other (amp is also really high, so rescale to see it).

 * Hardware filters are offline filters and therefore influence your raw signal.
 Can also apply visual filters in one of the menus under “display” during acquisition.

-13. Alarms
+14. Alarms
 ------

 :Alarm #1 - O2 sensor:
   * In case of helium leak inside MEG:
-  * Helium is non-toxic but competes with oxygen.
-Consequently, ensure ventilation before helping participant!
+  * **Helium is non-toxic but competes with oxygen**.
+Ventilate helping participant!
   * Open MEG door, & all doors leading outside.
   * Get patient out & notify staff